Tap to get financing

 The answer to the question posed above is both; “it depends.”
 While non-citizens can apply for an SBA 504 loan, as well as for other SBA loan options, it is not a clear-cut, straightforward situation.
 In short, only some non-citizens are eligible to take out an SBA-backed business loan.
 So, who qualifies?
 According to the SBA, the requirements are as follows:

-• The business is 51% owned and controlled by a non-US citizen in the country legally.
-Note that this requires the individual be considered a lawful permanent resident alien, or LPR.
+The business is 51% owned and controlled by a non-US citizen in the country legally.
+Note that this requires the individual to be a lawful permanent resident alien, or LPR.

 In the three non-LPR instances listed above, the business must conform to specific requirements, including:

-• The management for the business must have been in place for at least a year prior to the loan application.
+The management for the business must have been in place for at least 24 months prior to the loan application.

 Note that in all the situations mentioned above, proof of legal status in the United States is required.
 This may be USCIS Form I-551 (a green card) or it could be USCIS Form G-845.